Profiling QML Applications

 If you have multiple QML engines and you want to aggregate the data produced by all of them into one trace, select the Process data only when process ends check box.
 Otherwise, the profiling stops when one of the engines stops.

-To profile Qt Quick applications that are not launched by Qt Creator, select Analyze > QML Profiler (External).
-You must enable QML debugging and profiling for the application in the project build settings.
+You can profile Qt Quick applications that are not launched by Qt Creator.
+However, you must enable QML debugging and profiling for the application in the project build settings.
 For more information, see Setting Up QML Debugging.

-In the QML Profiler dialog, Port field, specify the port to listen to.
+- In Port, specify the port to listen to.

 Each row in the timeline (6) describes a type of QML events that were recorded.
 Move the cursor on an event on a row to see how long it takes and where in the source it is being called.
 To display the information only when an event is selected, disable the View Event Information on Mouseover button (4).